Articles , Glossary

 What is E-Commerce?

-As it’s mentioned in our free ebook “Design for Business”, in general terms, e-commerce (Electronic Commerce) is the direction of business activity when the process of providing customers with goods or services is done by means of electronic devices and the Internet.
+In general terms, e-commerce (Electronic Commerce) is the process of conducting business in which goods or services are provided to customers via electronic devices and the Internet.
 This sort of communication and finalization of sales adds some new aspects to data management, sales channels, advertising, presenting goods and services, and moreover — enabling the full cycle of commercial operations, including payments, delivery, and refunds.

 The role of design for e-commerce

 So, it’s easy to see that the UI/UX design part plays a vital role.
-Thoroughly thought-out logic and transitions, simple and clear microinteractions, fast feedback from the system, attractive product presentation, easy payment flow, and plenty of other details and features can directly influence increasing profits for the business involved in such a popular e-commerce game.
-This is the field where designers and business experts can work as one team for good of everyone, first of all of the target users.
+Thoroughly thought-out logic and transitions, simple and straightforward microinteractions, fast feedback from the system, attractive product presentation, easy payment flow, and plenty of other details and features can directly influence increasing profits for the business involved in such a popular e-commerce game.
+This is the field where designers and business experts can work as one team for the good of everyone, first of all, of the target users.

 Designing an e-commerce website or mobile app, designers should definitely consider the following aspects:

-On that ground, let’s check the details in three key perspectives whose combination in design makes success for e-commerce platforms: business aspect, UX aspect, and UI aspect.
+On that ground, let’s check the details from three key perspectives whose combination in design makes success for e-commerce platforms: business aspects, UX aspects, and UI aspects.

 Business Perspective: Branding and Promotion